The true power of Namaste in Yoga

 We greet people whenever we meet them.
-Namaste is one such popular salutation which is not just confined to India now but is used in other countries as well.
-The literal Namaste translation breaks down into three sections- ‘Nama’ means bow, ‘As’ means I and ‘Te’ means you.
-Thus, the meaning of Namaste is ‘I bow to you’ or in other words, ‘greetings, salutations or prostration to you.’
+Namaste is a popular salutation that is no longer confined to India but is also used in other countries.
+The literal translation of ‘Namaste’ breaks down into three sections: ‘Nama’ means ‘bow’, ‘As’ means ‘I’, and ‘Te’ means ‘you’.
+Thus, Namaste means ‘I bow to you’ or, in other words, ‘greetings, salutations or prostration to you’.

-Most often, one holds the hands together in the prayer position at the heart chakra.
-This gesture is an acknowledgement of the soul in one by the soul in another.
-For a teacher and student in the yoga class, Namaste allows the two to come together energetically to a place of connection.
-If it is done with a deep feeling in the heart, then a deep union of souls can blossom.
+Most often, one holds hands together in the prayer position at the heart chakra.
+This gesture acknowledges the soul in one by the soul in another.
+For a teacher and student in a yoga class, Namaste allows them to come together energetically and connect.
+A profound union of souls can blossom if it is done with a deep feeling in the heart.

 Yoga originated in India about 5000 years ago.
-And now, apart from Indians, many other people across the globe now practice yoga.
-But the question that one will have now is that how Namaste is significant in Yoga.
-Namaste in Yoga is used as a salutation two times- one at the beginning of the yoga session while the other at the end of the session.
+Today, many people across the globe practice Yoga, including Indians.
+However, one may now wonder how ‘Namaste’ is significant in Yoga.
+Namaste is used twice as a salutation, once at the beginning and once at the end of the Yoga session.

-In the beginning, we greet by saying Namaste to welcome every soul with an open heart.
-This means the divine spark in one bow to the divine spark of the other.
-In the end, Namaste has said again to thank everyone for practising yoga with a quiet conscience.
-The practice of Namaste yoga implies that we all are one regardless of any differences.
-Even the yoga instructor does not believe himself to be better than his learners in the class.
+At first, we greet each other by saying ‘Namaste,’ which means welcoming every soul with an open heart.
+This means the divine spark in one bow is connected to the divine spark of the other.
+In the end, Namaste repeatedly thanked everyone for practising Yoga with a quiet conscience.
+The practice of Namaste Yoga implies that we are all one, regardless of any differences.
+Even the Yoga instructor does not believe he is better than the learners in the class.

 Namaste Pose/Prayer Pose

-Namaste Pose, also known as Pranamasana is the starting pose for Surya Namaskar or the Sun Salutation poses.
-It is an easy and effective yoga asana that is significant as you move forward from simple yoga poses to the complex ones.
-During Namaste yoga classes, this pose is often used at the beginning and the end of the yoga practice.
+Namaste Pose, also known as Pranamasana, is the starting pose for Surya Namaskar, also called the Sun Salutation.
+It is an easy and effective Yoga asana that becomes significant as you progress from simple to complex.
+This pose is often used at the beginning and end of yoga classes, such as Namaste Yoga.
 The Namaste pose helps to centre the body and mind.
-This posture also helps to strengthen the upper body while getting rid of the tension and improving the blood circulation to the shoulder joint.
+This posture also helps strengthen the upper body, reduces tension, and improves blood circulation to the shoulder joint.

 How to do the Namaste pose?